 Which European country is best at Christmas?

-Lapland, in Finland, is said to be the home of Santa Claus and is a magical place at Christmas time.
+Lapland, in Finland, is the home of Santa Claus and is a magical place at Christmas time.
 With a chance to take a reindeer sleigh ride and meet Father Christmas himself, it’s perfect for a festive family getaway.

 Keen skiers can find some of the best slopes in Austria, including the world-renowned Innsbruck.
 The tradition of aprés-ski at European ski resorts is an added attraction.